industrial-edge/machine-insight/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [docs](docs/Installation.md)
+- Configure layer 2 access for the IED
 - Configure PLC Connection (Databus, S7 Connector)
-- Configure Machine Insight Configurator and Machine Inisght
+- Configure Machine Insight

 ## Usage

-Once the Machine Insight Configurator App is configured, alarms, diagnostic buffers and device status can be read from the PLC.
+Once the set up is done with the Machine Insight Configurator, we can open the UI of the Machine Insight application.
+Here the PLC data is displayed.
+We can see alarms, diagnostic buffers and device status can be read from the PLC.
-Now the data can be displayed and read in Machin Insight.

 ## Documentation